MHCI Program Application Details

 Letters of recommendations are to be submitted online prior to the end of the application deadline.
 Recommenders should know you well and be able to evaluate the quality of your work.
-At least two of your letters should be from faculty or recent employers.
+We strongly recommend that at least two of your letters be from faculty or recent employers.

 Personal Statement/Statement of Purpose